dfelinto/blender-manual/manual/interface/controls/buttons/eyedropper.rst

    .. note::

-      The color management's :ref:`View Transform <bpy.types.ColorManagedViewSettings.view_transform>`
-      affects eyedropper's functionality.
-In order to get consistent results, it should be set to "Standard".
+      The :ref:`View Transform <bpy.types.ColorManagedViewSettings.view_transform>` of the color management affects the color.
+In order to get consistent results, it should be set to *Standard*.
       If it's set to any other option, the eyedropper may return an inaccurate color.

 Color Ramp
    Dragging the cursor over the window to sample a line which is converted into a color ramp.